MatthiasDR96/applied_numerical_techniques/README.md

-# This repository contains several application examples of
+# Applied Numerical Techniques

-applied numerical techniques as teached to the third bachelor students of Engineering Technlogy at KU Leuven Bruges.
+This repository contains several application examples of applied numerical techniques as teached to the third bachelor students of Engineering Technlogy at KU Leuven Bruges.